hugobarzano/apigena/README.md

 ### Working with Golang: Complex Data models

-From a high level representation model like this:
+From a high-level representation model like this:
 ```
 {
    "name":"Cesar Hugo",